rust-lang/rfcbot-rs/README.md

 >
 > The new account used by the bot is [rust-rfcbot](https://github.com/rust-rfcbot).
 >
-> You still need to ping the old account, i.e. `@rfcbot`.
+> You can mention either `@rfcbot` or `@rust-rfcbot`.

-[rfcbot](https://github.com/rfcbot) manages asynchronous decision making on Rust issues and PRs.
+[rust-rfcbot](https://github.com/rust-rfcbot) manages asynchronous decision making on Rust issues and PRs.
 Status of Final Comment Periods can be viewed on [the relevant dashboard page](http://rfcbot.rs).

 It listens for commands on all repositories owned by the [rust-lang](https://github.com/rust-lang), [rust-lang-nursery](https://github.com/rust-lang-nursery), and [rust-lang-deprecated](https://github.com/rust-lang-deprecated) organizations.